Martha Dix

-Martha Dix (née Lindner; other married name Koch; July 19, 1895, Cologne – March 6, 1985, Sarrians, France) was a German goldsmith and silversmith, as well as the wife of the painter Otto Dix.
+Martha Dix (née Lindner; other married name Koch; July 19, 1895 – March 6, 1985) was a German goldsmith and silversmith who was the wife of the painter Otto Dix.
 She was portrayed many times by her husband from 1921 to 1933.
 A well-known double portrait of the couple appears in the photographer August Sander's portfolio People of the 20th Century (1925).

 Life

 Martha Lindner was born in Cologne in 1895 as the youngest of four children into a wealthy middle-class family.
 Her mother was Maria Juliane Lindner (née Rottluger), and her father was Bernhard Lindner, an insurance director.
 In addition to her mother tongue, she learned several foreign languages (French, Italian, English and Russian) and piano.
 In addition to music, she was also interested in fine arts and design from an early age, so she attended the Cologne Sonderbund exhibition when she was 17.
-She is described as “self-confident, assertive and demanding” and well-educated".
+She is described as “self-confident, assertive and demanding” and "well-educated".

-In 1914 she got engaged to the urologist Hans Koch, who basically would have preferred to have a relationship with her sister, five years older than her.
+In 1914 she got engaged to the urologist Hans Koch, who would have preferred to have a relationship with her sister, five years older than her.
 The couple married in 1915 while Koch was still in the war; he returned to Düsseldorf due to an injury. where he opened his own art gallery ("Graphinett") after the war.

 During this marriage with Koch, Martha gave birth to two children, the son Martin, called "Muggeli" (born 1917) and the daughter Han (born 1920), called "Hanali".
 A ménage à trois between Maria, Martha and Hans Koch is assumed, as the Cologne gallery owner Karl Nierendorf, who was also in love with Maria, described in his notes.

 In October 1921, Otto Dix came to Düsseldorf at the invitation of Johanna Ey and Hans Koch, where he sold the latter two works and received his first portrait commission from him.
 He worked in the Koch house and the result was the unflattering portrait of Dr. Hans Koch.
 A love affair quickly developed between Martha Koch and Otto Dix, which culminated in the fact that she went to Dresden with him for a few months before returning to Düsseldorf.
 Hugo Erfurth's photographs from Dix's circle of friends in Dresden were taken during this early period.

 Martha Dix proved that, despite her upper-class background, she was practical and adaptable.
 For example, she renovated the shared apartment and took care of the everyday things of living together.
 The two also enjoyed the urban life in the 1920s.